 - Our instructors will take good care of you.
 Happy skiing!

-See you on day trips from Tallinn with Prangli Travel!
+See you on a day trip from Tallinn with Prangli Travel!